SurveyMoonBear/SurveyMoonbear_APP/ARCHITECTURE.md

         - `Page`: different pages in a survey
         - `Item`: item is the question in different page in different survey
         - `Response`: each response is replied for each question(item)
-    - TODO: Each deployed/previewed survey is stored in database??
+    - Database will only store the latest lauch of survey, not every version.
     - We store not only the responses to each question, we also store a copy of the survey structure for each respondent
-    - Prototype Design Pattern -- get video of it (Soumya)
+    - TODO: Prototype Design Pattern -- see video in team resources:

 4. Queuing (AWS SQS)
     - situation: browser javascript POSTs submission to App; App writes to database